Azure/aks-baseline-automation/IaC/terraform/README.md

 This folder contains IaC code for terraform and instructions on how to deploy AKS and the Azure resources it depends on.
 It leverages the [CAF Terraform modules](https://github.com/aztfmod/terraform-azurerm-caf).

-To build the [AKS Baseline Reference Implementation](https://github.com/mspnp/aks-baseline/blob/main/04-networking.md) manually using Azure CLI commands and the CAF terraform modules, follow these [deploymeny instructions](https://github.com/Azure/caf-terraform-landingzones-starter/tree/starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/standalone).
+To build the [AKS Baseline Reference Implementation](https://github.com/mspnp/aks-baseline) manually using Azure CLI commands and the CAF terraform modules, follow these [deployment instructions](https://github.com/Azure/caf-terraform-landingzones-starter/tree/starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/standalone).

 To automate the deployment using a GitHub Action pipeline, follow these steps: